BenThurber/capacitor-archive/README.md

 # The Capacitor Archive setup

+This is a web application that will allow users to upload images historical information about vintage [electronic capacitors](https://en.wikipedia.org/wiki/Capacitor).
+The format will be similar to that of Wikipedia or [radiomuseum.org](https://www.radiomuseum.org/tubes/tube_5z3.html) where there is a page for each historical articact (capacitor) with links to similar pages.

+## Overview

+This app uses an [Angular](https://angular.io/) front end and [Spring Boot](https://spring.io/projects/spring-boot) backend.
+A DevOps methodology has been imployed through gitlab-runner's [CI/CD pipeline](https://docs.gitlab.com/ee/ci/) that performs automatic testing and deployment.

 ## Setting up CI/CD and MySQL using docker containers

 This project uses gitlab-runner to perform Continuous Integration (automated building and testing) and Continuous Deployment of the capacitor-archive application.
 The following steps should be performed on a continuously running machine (VM or bare metal) that can be accessed from the ports 80 and 8081 (phpMyAdmin).